Letters and a map document humane & racial justice movements that pointed the way for Martin Luther King Jr.

 Many of the books, Alan Lemon noticed, were about animals, ranging from practical how-to information for farmers to illustrated stories for children.

 Sorting out, preserving, and assessing the historical value of the letters and books will require years of work from scholars.
-Alan Lemon is still deciding who to work with.
+Alan Lemon, as of 2021, was still deciding who to work with.

 But Humane Society of the U.S. historian Bernard Unti understated the case when, tipped to the existence of Alan Lemon’s find by ANIMALS 24-7, he remarked that “Such troves are rare.”